lizzie/lizzie.github.com/content/index.rst

 About Me
 -------------------------

-Hi, My name is Yan Sheng (Liz).
+Hi, My name is Yan Sheng (Liz or Serendipity).
 I'm a Front-end engineer living in Suzhou now, which is a beautiful city.
 This website is just my some articles about life and note.
 So if you **are not** interested in these, please leave.

 **All articles are belonged to me**, all rights reserved.
 They are not under any public domain.